 Anywhere musicians are performing, let them know about the birthday.
 They might have a serenade.

 You can order goodie bags and other birthday-enhancers from full-service restaurants at the Disneyland Resort, at Character Dining locations, and from hotel room service.
-Call 714-781-3469 for more information.
+Call 714-781-3469 to order and for more information.

-Young girls may enjoy getting made up like a princess on their birthday at the Bibbidi Bobbidi Boutique - followed by their introduction to the Disney Princesses at the Princess Faire.
-Little Princesses should be at least three years old, and costumes are available in children's sizes only.
+You could do this anytime, but your little ones may enjoy getting made up on their birthday at the Bibbidi Bobbidi Boutique.
+You can choose packages for both boys and girls.
+Participants should be at least three years old, and costumes are available in children's sizes only.

 Your older child might enjoy getting a Disney Gift Card that they can spend any way they like.
 You can buy them online.